 After configuring the user’s permission level, select Save Changes.

 A survey’s default policy is the permission setting for all users not included on the survey’s ACL.
+It’s also the easiest way to make your survey public.
 For example, if you granted specific users permission to administer a survey on the Access List tab, but you want anyone not specified on the ACL to still be able to respond to the survey, set the default policy to “Take Survey” (this is the same as setting the survey’s privacy level to “Public”, because it means that anyone with the survey URL can take the survey).

 NOTE: If there is a conflict between the Access List and the Default Policy, ACL permissions will supersede the Default Policy.